paulourio/bosque/README.md

 ### More than one tree

 You can draw more than one tree.
 They will be converted all in the same image since they fit in one page.
-You should identify each new three with a dot at start of it.
+You should identify each new tree with a dot at start of it.

 	$ desenhar 15 5 3 12 10 6 7 13 16 20 18 23 .
 15 6 3 12 10 7 13 16 20 18 23